Los Angeles

 The area that became Los Angeles was originally inhabited by the indigenous Tongva people and later claimed by Juan Rodríguez Cabrillo for Spain in 1542.
 The city was founded on September 4, 1781, under Spanish governor Felipe de Neve, on the village of Yaanga.
-It became a part of Mexico in 1821 following the Mexican War of Independence.
-In 1848, at the end of the Mexican–American War, Los Angeles and the rest of California were purchased as part of the Treaty of Guadalupe Hidalgo, and thus became part of the United States.
+It became a part of the First Mexican Empire in 1821 following the Mexican War of Independence.
+In 1848, at the end of the Mexican–American War, Los Angeles and the rest of California were purchased as part of the Treaty of Guadalupe Hidalgo and became part of the United States.
 Los Angeles was incorporated as a municipality on April 4, 1850, five months before California achieved statehood.
 The discovery of oil in the 1890s brought rapid growth to the city.
 The city was further expanded with the completion of the Los Angeles Aqueduct in 1913, which delivers water from Eastern California.

 Los Angeles has a diverse economy with a broad range of industries.
-It has the busiest container port in the Americas.
-In 2018, the Los Angeles metropolitan area had a gross metropolitan product of over $1.0 trillion, making it the city with the third-largest GDP in the world, after New York City and Tokyo.
-Los Angeles hosted the 1932 and 1984 Summer Olympics and will host the 2028 Summer Olympics.
-More recently, statewide droughts in California have strained both the city's and Los Angeles County's water security.
+Despite a steep exodus of film and television production since the COVID-19 pandemic, Los Angeles is still one of the largest hubs of American film production, the world's largest by revenue; the city is an important site in the history of film.
+It also has one of the busiest container ports in the Americas, and despite a business exodus from downtown Los Angeles, the city's urban core is evolving as a cultural center with the world's largest showcase of architecture designed by Frank Gehry.
+In 2018, the Los Angeles metropolitan area had a gross metropolitan product of over $1.0 trillion, making it the city with the third-largest GDP in the world, after New York and Tokyo.
+Los Angeles hosted the Summer Olympics in 1932 and 1984, and will also host in 2028.